 - Role-Based Access Control (RBAC): This is one of the most common models used in CIAM, where customers are assigned roles (e.g., “Admin”, “User”, “Guest”), and access to resources is granted based on the assigned role.

-Many 3rd party IdPs — either vendor-provided SaaS solutions or open-source implementations — come equipped with rudimentary RBAC capability.
-Such implementations typically allow the encoding of RBAC directly within an ID Token and/or an Access Token.
+Many 3rd party systems — either vendor-provided SaaS solutions or open-source implementations — come equipped with rudimentary RBAC capability.
+Such implementations typically also allow the encoding of RBAC directly within an ID Token and/or an Access Token.

 - Attribute-Based Access Control (ABAC): Where access is determined by the attributes of the user (e.g., location, subscription status, device type) rather than predefined roles or relationships.